-- Mandatory training on ethical and fair trading remains part of our awareness approach for relevant members of staff, along with regular knowledge sharing. - Detailed one to one guidance on our ethical programme and requirements is provided by senior trading staff to those in sourcing, trading and licensing roles to ensure consistent and effective implementation.
+- Training on ethical and fair trading remains part of our awareness approach for relevant members of staff, along with regular knowledge sharing. - Responsibility for oversight of ethical compliance, particularly within trading and licensing, has been allocated to our Head of Partnerships this year to reflect its importance and to drive overall consistency in implementation within operational teams. - We also provide guidance documentation to product manufacturers and licensees on how to follow our ethical trading programme, underlining that minimum standards on forced labour and other serious issues must be met before a factory can be approved for production.

-- We also provide guidance documentation to product manufacturers and licensees on how to follow our ethical trading programme, underlining that minimum standards on forced labour and other serious issues must be met before a factory can be approved for production. - Our whistleblowing policy includes human rights issues, such as modern slavery.
+• Our whistleblowing policy includes human rights issues, such as modern slavery.
 This policy continued to be available for our staff to use if they become concerned.
-There were no issues relating to modern slavery raised over the last year. - We have continued to work with the BBC to develop online guidance this year with the hope of rolling this out in the following year.
+There were no issues relating to modern slavery raised over the last year.